 How It Works

+I’ve had the privilege of testing a variety of activity trackers over the last couple of years.
+While I couldn’t tell you how the actual electronics work, I can explain what it does (or is supposed to do).
 The basic idea behind an activity tracker is to make you more aware of your activity (or lack thereof).
 Most devices monitor basic activity like steps taken, approximate calories burned, and quality of sleep, which then syncs with your smartphone or computer.
 Some devices allow you to track more information, like caloric intake, heart rate, stairs climbed, and distance traveled.
 Some models offer features like an alarm clock or an alert when you’ve been too sedentary.

 Fit Or Flop?